Guides Lifting Straps Training Equipment

 2. Comfort

-While the metrics for comfort change from person to person, it’s safe to say that closed-loop lifting straps edge the figure 8 straps in this department.
+While the metrics for comfort change from person to person, it’s safe to say that lasso lifting straps edge the figure 8 straps in this department.
 They’re lighter and thinner, while also covering less of your hands, compared to the figure 8 straps.

-Some people prefer a thicker grip, making the figure 8 straps a better option, but most others like a lightweight and convenient option, this proving closed-loop straps to be the best option for you, if comfort is key.
+Some people prefer a thicker grip, making the figure 8 straps a better option, but most others like a lightweight and convenient option, this proving lasso straps to be the best option for you, if comfort is key.

 Subscribe!